Home โ€บ Products โ€บ Wet Collectors

 Finish: Stainless or black marine-grade epoxy

-Hydromax RWC
+Hydromax RWC (RWC2500 / RWC5000)

 Controls: VFD with Intelli-Touch

-Compliance: NFPA 660 for combustible metal dust
+Compliance: Fully patented ยท NFPA 660 for combustible metal dust

-Safety: Interlocks, water level monitoring
+Safety: Interlocks, temp monitoring, auto sump level

-Where Wet Collectors Are the Right Choice
+Where a Wet Collector Is the Right Tool

 Aluminum Grinding & Machining